activisthandbook/activisthandbook/articles/trainings.md

 > This section is a work in progress.

-## Archive
+## Archive 🪦

 The following organisations are not active any more, but we have kept them here for archiving purposes:

--   [**Organising for Change**](https://web.archive.org/web/20220125202729/https://www.organisingforchange.org/our-training?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/OrganiseChange)): "We offer a core three day ‘Organising for Change’ training for campaigners from grassroots groups and NGOs which focuses on: seeding the open, inclusive and liberatory culture we want to see in the world, the basics of organising, and putting organising at the heart of campaigns for change"
+-   🪦 [**Organising for Change**](https://web.archive.org/web/20220125202729/https://www.organisingforchange.org/our-training?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/OrganiseChange)): "We offer a core three day ‘Organising for Change’ training for campaigners from grassroots groups and NGOs which focuses on: seeding the open, inclusive and liberatory culture we want to see in the world, the basics of organising, and putting organising at the heart of campaigns for change"

--   [**The Campaign Accelerator**](https://web.archive.org/web/20230326091936/https://www.campaignaccelerator.org/?utm_source=activisthandbook.org): This organisation provides tailored consulting, a 3-day masterclass, a 3-month accelerator programme and a 3-hour workshop.
+-   🪦 [**The Campaign Accelerator**](https://web.archive.org/web/20230326091936/https://www.campaignaccelerator.org/?utm_source=activisthandbook.org): This organisation provides tailored consulting, a 3-day masterclass, a 3-month accelerator programme and a 3-hour workshop.
 They have experience with impact strategies, engagement paths, social network communication, participatory financing and volunteer communities.

--   [**Occupy Oakland, Nonviolent Caucus**](http://occupyoakland.org/generalassembly/committees/caucuses/nonviolent-caucus/?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/OONV?utm_source=activisthandbook.org)): "A network of the Occupy movement focused on nonviolent education, training, support and direct action to build a broad-based movement representative of the 99%"
+-   🪦 [**Occupy Oakland, Nonviolent Caucus**](http://occupyoakland.org/generalassembly/committees/caucuses/nonviolent-caucus/?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/OONV?utm_source=activisthandbook.org)): "A network of the Occupy movement focused on nonviolent education, training, support and direct action to build a broad-based movement representative of the 99%"

+-   🪦 [**activism2organizing**](http://activism2organizing.org/?utm_source=activisthandbook.org) ([Twitter](https://twitter.com/act2organize?utm_source=activisthandbook.org)): Build organizing capacity to win bigger victories

+-   🪦 [**Build Your Movement**](https://web.archive.org/web/20171002182814/http://buildyourmovement.dudaone.com/?utm_source=activisthandbook.org) ([Facebook](https://www.facebook.com/buildyourmovement/?utm_source=activisthandbook.org)): "All around the world social movements are growing.
+Let's build."

+-   🪦 [**Campaign Bootcamp**](https://campaignbootcamp.org/?utm_source=activisthandbook.org): Between 2013 and 2022, Campaign Bootcamp ran trainings in the UK on how to build effective, powerful campaigns.

 ## Evaluation criteria